gourlaysama/thumbs/README.md

 # thumbs

-thumbs is a command line tool to manage the cached thumbnails for files.
+**thumbs** is a command line tool to manage the cached thumbnails for files:

+- it can delete the thumbnail for a file, for example to force it to be regenerated,
+- it can cleanup stale thumbnails as a whole, removing those for files that no longer exist.

-It supports any desktop environment that respects the [Freedesktop Thumbnail Managing Standard][2], so at least modern versions of KDE and Gnome, and probably others.
+It supports any desktop environment that respects the [Freedesktop Thumbnail Managing Standard][1], so at least modern versions of KDE and Gnome, and probably others.

 ## Installation